Cutting gardens not only provide fresh flowers to fill your home with romantic color and fragrance, but also with happiness!

 My Pro Tip:

-Brighten your Mondays by bringing a fresh bouquet to your desk every week.
+Brighten your Mondays by bringing a fresh bouquet to your work space every week.
 It’s ok to cut blooms often, cutting regularly throughout the season promotes more blooms.

 Create interest, texture and fill out your bouquets with berry cuttings and greens, such as dill, ferns, and ornamental grasses.
 Get creative with containers – search thrift stores or yard sales for old bottles, vintage teapots or florist vases to have plenty on hand when blooms are ready.
 Have fun!
 Place flowers in something serving as a watertight vessel inside of something unique or unexpected.